Georgia leading the way on Natural Capital Valuation

 It is in the interests of both developed and developing countries to start incorporating natural capital into their national development policies and national accounts to make enlightened policy decisions," she said.
 "We think that Georgia can be an example for other countries to engage in the TEEB process."

-This article was originally posted by the UNEP News Centre, available here.
+This article has been reposted with permission from the UNEP News Centre, available here.